PhaniKulkarni/DataScienceAssignments/README.md

 GET Request:
 Endpoint: http://127.0.0.1:5000/history

-The output screenshots are also provided in the word file
+The output screenshots are also provided in the word file in the respective DS1 and DS2 folders